 The Bourbon Chronicles: Buffalo Trace distillery tour

-This distillery is located about an hour east from Louisville.
-Frankfurt is also the capital of Kentucky.
-If you have time, there are many other distilleries in the area worth visiting such as Four Roses, Bulleit etc.
+This distillery is located about an hour east from Louisville in Frankfurt, the capital of Kentucky.
+If you have time, there are many other distilleries in the area worth visiting such as, Bulleit, Wild Turkey, and Castle & Key.

 At a glance: